josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 ### Task 1: Create your Azure Machine Learning project

-1. Connect to the Lab VM (DSVM).
-(If you are already connected to your DSVM, skip to Step 8.)
+1. Connect to the Lab VM (DSVM) (If you are already connected to your DSVM, skip to Step 8)

-2. From the left side menu in the Azure portal, click on **Resource groups**, then enter your resource group name into the filter box, and select it from the list.
+1. From the side menu in the Azure portal, select **Resource groups**, then enter your resource group name into the filter box, and select it from the list

-3. Next, select your lab Data Science Virtual Machine (DSVM) from the list.
+1. Next, select your lab Data Science Virtual Machine (DSVM) from the list

     ![Select the Lab DSVM from within your lab resource group](media/select-lab-dsvm.png)

-4. On your Lab DSVM blade, select **Connect** from the top menu.
+1. On your Lab DSVM blade, select **Connect** from the top menu

     ![The Connect button is selected on the Lab DSVM blade menu bar.](media/lab-dsvm-connect.png)